bagrat/pylease/doc/pages/intro.rst

 Introduction
 ============

-Pylease works on Python projects that are being managed by `setuptools <https://pypi.python.org/pypi/setuptools>`_, i.e. have ``setup
-.py`` file in their root directory.
+Pylease works on Python projects that are being managed by `setuptools <https://pypi.python.org/pypi/setuptools>`_, i.e. have ``setup.py`` file in their root directory.
 This is the only requirement to make Pylease get things done.

 Installation
 ------------